Sports et divertissements: 7. La Pêche (Fishing)

-8. Le Yachting (Yachting) - Modéré
+8. Le Yachting (Yachting)

-Moderately.
+Marked Modéré (Moderately).
 (In half-notes, bass octaves).
 Legato.
 A stern ostinato in the lower reaches of the piano summons up a wind-blown sea as it tosses about members of a yachting party.
 A "pretty lady passenger" is not amused by the rough weather.
 "I'd rather do something else," she pouts.
 "Go fetch me a car."
 The sea ostinato returns to end the piece.

-9. Le Bain de Mer (Sea Bathing) - Mouvementé
+9. Le Bain de Mer (Sea Bathing)

-Eventfully.
+Marked Mouvementé (Eventfully).
 Another Satie seascape, with rushing arpeggios demonstrating that the ocean is not always congenial to casual tourists.
 A man leads a woman into the surf, cautioning her, "Don't sit at the bottom.
 It's very damp."
 Both are struck by some "good old waves", with the lady getting the worst of it.
 "You're all wet," the man observes.
 "Yes, sir," the woman replies.

-10. Le Carnaval (Carnival) - Léger
+10. Le Carnaval (Carnival)

-Lightly.
+Marked Léger (Lightly).
 Confetti rains down on a Carnival celebration.
 Costumed revelers pose and jostle one another, including a drunken Pierrot who is behaving obnoxiously.
 "Are they pretty?" the text inquires.
-Satie answers with an ambivalent musical coda - similar to the ending of Colin-Maillard - and adds the playing direction "Hold back considerably."
+Satie answers with an ambivalent musical coda – similar to the ending of Colin-Maillard – and adds the playing direction "Hold back considerably."

-11. Le Golf (Golf) - Exalté
+11. Le Golf (Golf)

-Excitedly.
+Marked Exalté (Excitedly).
 In a sketch of a text related to Sports, Satie described golf as "a sport for mature men who have retired...Old English colonels especially excel at it."
 Satie kept this idea as the basis for Le Golf, introducing a colonel dressed in "Scotch tweed of a violent green."
 He confidently strides through the links, intimidating even the holes in the ground and the clouds in the sky.
-His march-like theme remarkably prefigures Vincent Youmans' classic 1925 song Tea for Two.
+His march-like theme remarkably prefigures Vincent Youmans' classic 1925 song "Tea for Two".
 The pompous colonel is deflated when his "fine swing" causes his club to shatter into pieces, described in the score by a sweep of ascending fourths.

-12. La Pieuvre (The Octopus) - Assez vif
+12. La Pieuvre (The Octopus)

-Briskly.
+Marked Assez vif (Briskly).
 A murky, dissonant piece.
 An octopus in its underwater cave teases a crab before swallowing it sideways.
 This gives the octopus severe indigestion.
 It drinks a glass of salt water and feels better.

-13. Les Courses (Racing) - Un peu vif
+13. Les Courses (Racing)

-Somewhat fast.
+Marked Un peu vif (Somewhat fast).
 Steadily galloping rhythms whip us through eight verbal snapshots of a horse race from start to finish.
 "The Losers" ("Les Perdants") dejectedly bring up the rear to a distorted rendition of the opening of La Marseillaise.
 Ornella Volta ventured that this parodic coda, written on the brink of World War I, "says a lot about Satie's military-patriotic sentiments."

-14. Les Quatre-Coins (Puss in the Corner) - Joie moderée
+14. Les Quatre-Coins (Puss in the Corner)

-With moderate joy.
+Marked Joie moderée (With moderate joy).
 In Satie's playfully literal idea of the children's game, four mice tease a cat, with predictable results.
 The implications of how "Puss" wins his "corner" are left to the listeners' imagination.
 The piece features another quote from Bizet's Jeux d'enfants on the same subject (Les quatre coins).